gurjindertoor/Learn-Electronics/Arduino/Lesson 0 - Setting up an Arduino Board.md

 The Arduino IDE is the main software used to program an Arduino.
 You'll be able to send your code to the Arduino board via the Arduino IDE.
 To download it:

-1. Visit the official Arduino website: [arduino.cc](https://www.arduino.cc)
+1. visit the official Arduino website: [arduino.cc](https://www.arduino.cc)
-2. Navigate to the Software section.
+2. navigate to the Software section
-3. Download the version compatible with your operating system (Windows, macOS, or Linux).
+3. download the version compatible with your operating system (Windows, macOS, or Linux)

 ## 3. Programming Language Used by Arduino

 Arduino uses a programming language based on C/C++.
-It's simplified and has many built-in functions to easily control the hardware.
+It's a simplified programming language with many built-in functions to easily control the hardware.
+A function is a reusable piece of code that has a specific task.

 If you don't have any programming experience or have never programmed in C/C++, don't worry!
 You'll get a quick crash course that'll set you up to start creating your own projects further into the tutorial!